110-2-OO-Software-Design-Group-4/bot64/README.md

 - You need to invite the discord bot into a guild to make it works!
 - Bot64 needs at least the following permissions: `MANAGE_ROLES`, `KICK_MEMBERS` and `BAN_MEMBERS` to work correctly.
 - If you choose to set the mute role, please make sure Bot64 has a higher role than the mute role.
 Otherwise, it could not add the mute role to the discord member, due to Discord's default limit.
-- You are responsible for setting the mute role properly.
-That is, you are supposed to prevent the discord members with the mute role sending messages in any channel.
+- You are responsible for setting the mute role properly to deny the discord members with the mute role to send messages in any channel.